GeneGee/OV-Prognostic-Model-Computational-Pathology/README.md

 After downloading task finished, you will get 107 diagnostic slide svs files stored in TCGA-OV-SVS

-# 2 Segmentation, Patching, and Feature extraction of svs files
+## 2 Segmentation, Patching, and Feature extraction of svs files
-## 2.1 Extract basic information of all svs files
+## 2.1 Extract svs information
 *Note: It is important to firstly check the basic information of all svs files, and output a file named as svs.info.txt* *However I have not found a convenient way to automatically extract the information* *So I wrote a python script (extract.info.svs.py) to extract the information from svs files, mainly using OpenSlide-python*